 - An online video platform that supports live streaming

-You probably have used a video camera before.
-But other elements here a more obscure.
-Let’s look at each of these in turn to introduce you to the essential tools for live streaming.
+You’ve probably used a video camera before.
+However, the other elements here can be complex.
+Let’s now look at each, in turn, to introduce you to the essential tools for live streaming.

 1. Camera and Audio Equipment

-A video camera is obviously essential for live video.
+Unsurprisingly, a video camera is essential for live video.
 There are thousands of different live streaming cameras available.
-Many of them have a built-in microphone that’s decent quality as well.
-However, for best audio quality, you’ll want to use an external microphone of some sort.
-This will also allow you to adapt to the circumstances at hand by, for example, using a lavalier mic for interviews, or using a directional mic to cut out background noise.
+Many include a built-in microphone of decent quality as well.
+However, for high-quality audio, you’ll want to use an external microphone of some sort.
+This will also allow you to adapt to the circumstances at hand.
+For example, you can use a lavalier mic for interviews, or a directional mic to cut out background noise.

-We don’t have the space in this article to go over the details of audio and video equipment for streaming.
-However, we have covered this topic in detail in the past.
+We don’t have space in this article to cover the details of audio and video equipment for streaming.
+However, we’ve covered this topic in detail in earlier blog posts.
 Check out our guide to live streaming equipment for more information.